ellie-commons/jorts/README.md

 ## 🛣️ Roadmap

 Jorts is a cute simple little notes app, and is planned to stay as a cute simple little notes app.
-However the internals needs a lot of work, as they are both outdated for the modern era, and errr- not really that super simple to build.

-So there will be some little features added, and said features will be mostly some prettyfication at the edges.

 Main tasks are the tasks:

 - [x] Remove the pinned feature - it cant work on wayland anymore